 Fluorocarbon fishing line

 Fluorocarbon fishing line is a polymer made out of monofilament nylon alloy.
-It has graduated from only Once used as a leader line it is now used for a lot of different applications.
-Fluorocarbon seems to be one of those lines that many anglers have a love hate relationship with especially when using it for the first time.
+It has graduated from only once being used as a leader line to now being used for a lot of different applications.
+Fluorocarbon seems to be one of those lines that many anglers have a love-hate relationship with, especially when using it for the first time.

 Fact: Fluorocarbon is a little bit more expensive than monofilament.
 But usually you can justify spending the extra money on fluorocarbon because of its features.

 Invisible - The biggest advantage of fluorocarbon is that it is virtually invisible underwater.
 Reason being, its light refraction factor is almost the same as water.